18 Startling and Terrific Horror Movies

 Jamie Lee Curtis is, once again, Laurie Strode.
 She never gave up on finding Michael Myers, the knife carrying, masked figure.
 He's haunted her for 40 years because she barely escaped his killing spree on that dreadful Halloween night.

 I am so excited about this horror movie because it is based on a bestseller.
-It is a typical British suspense, a horror movie with a dynamic storyline.
+It is typical British suspense, a horror movie with a dynamic storyline.

 Surprisingly, the doctor finds the former Hall in decline and its inhabitants - mother, son, and daughter - are haunted by something more sinister than death itself.

-Gregory Plotkin directed Hell Fest focusing on three teenagers who attend a local Hell Fest.
+Gregory Plotkin directed Hell Fest, focusing on three teenagers who attend a local Hell Fest.
 The teenagers are played by Amy Forsyth, Reign Edwards, and Taylor-Klaus.
 Because it is an amusement attraction, everyone believes all the scary scenes and death threatening antics are fake.

-Once they get through the gauntlet of horror it will be just a horrific memory of fun.
+Once they get through the gauntlet of horror, it will be just a horrific memory of fun.
 That is not the case because of an urban legend where a teenage girl was killed last year during Fest.

 Plotkin is known best as an editor for both Get Out and Happy Death Day.
 He cut his directing teeth helming one of the Paranormal Activity movies.

 From the director of Call Me By Your Name, Luca Guadagnino guides three strong female actresses, played by Dakota Johnson, Chloe Grace Moretz, Tilda Swinton in a rather horrific but fantasy and mystery called Suspiria.
-The story is set at a distinguished dance company.
+The story happens at a distinguished dance company.
 The mysterious movie focuses on the artistic director, a determined young dancer, and a wretched psychotherapist.